Street Art in Astoria Queens | Discovering the Walls of Welling Court NYC

 So next time you’re walking down your usual street—look up.
 Look around.
 You might see something you’ve been missing for years.

-Facebook: Cleo’s Urban Adventures
+Cleo's Urban Adventures Graffiti Design

 It’s truly comforting to be able to change your point of view while wandering around any neighborhood/town/city or any place, looking for those hidden treasures that exist everywhere if we allow ourselves ti find them.
 There’s magic everywhere you go!!
 Loved this!!
 (Kitty Is the best❤️)